GLOBUS-studio/PHP-Async/README.md

 ## License

 This library falls under the MIT License.
-Refer to the `LICENSE.md` file for comprehensive details.